3 Models for Binary Outcomes

 print(logit_plot)

-Figure 3.3: the logit function
+Figure 3.3: The logit function

 Theorem 3.12 (Derivative of logit function) \[\text{logit}'(\pi) = \frac{1}{(\pi)(1-\pi)}\]